-The Deputy Local Government Development Minister Akmal Nasrullah Mohd Nasir was recently quoted by Bernama stating that the Task Force on Private Housing and Abandoned Projects (TFST) has recorded 655 housing projects categorised as delayed, sick and abandoned, with a Gross Development Value (GDV) of RM79.03 billion as of S
+The Deputy Local Government Development Minister Akmal Nasrullah Mohd Nasir was recently quoted by Bernama stating that the Task Force on Private Housing and Abandoned Projects (TFST) has recorded 655 housing projects categorised as delayed, sick and abandoned, with a Gross Development Value (GDV) of RM79.03 billion as of Sept 30 this year.

 According to him, they comprised 68 delayed projects, 476 problematic projects and 111 confirmed abandoned projects.
 The MP for Johor Baru also revealed that KPKT successfully restored 301 problematic housing projects, including 38,752 units, with a GDV of RM28.88 billion, by the end of September.